 What are the different types of folliculitis?

 - Bacterial folliculitis.
 Itchy, white, small pus-filled bumps are the typical lesions of bacterial folliculitis.
-This kind of folliculitis occurs when hair follicles become infected with bacteria, usually Staphylococcus aureus (staph).
+This folliculitis occurs when hair follicles become infected with bacteria, usually Staphylococcus aureus (staph).
 Staph bacteria live on the skin all the time.
 But they generally cause problems only when they enter the skin when the skin's upper layer is damaged.
 This can happen when one has a cut or burn on the skin or when the skin is rubbed against tight clothing, sports bra, or backpack.

 - Pseudomonas folliculitis, aka hot tub folliculitis.
 Pseudomonas folliculitis will appear as a rash of red, round, itchy bumps one to two days after exposure to the bacteria that causes it.
 Hot tub folliculitis is caused by pseudomonas bacteria, which is found in many places, including hot tubs and heated pools in which the chlorine and pH levels aren't well-regulated.